RensVlooswijk/PIT-Internship/Research Documents/InworldAi.md

 ### Games

-Developers can use Inworld.AI to create conversational NPCs in games.
-These NPCs can provide players with information, quests, and other interactions, creating a more engaging and immersive gaming experience.
+Since it is made for NPC's the main use case is of course games.
+Developers can use Inworld.AI's NPC's to provide a player with quests or information to make the game more engaging.
+Hopefully Inworld.AI's NPC's will make their way into a lot more games.

 ### Virtual Assistants

-Inworld.AI can be used to create virtual assistants that can provide users with information and assistance, improving overall user experience.

-### Education

-Educators can use Inworld.AI to create conversational experiences that help students learn and engage with educational material.
-This feature makes learning more interactive and engaging for students.
+Another use case would be using it as a virtual assistant.
+Since inworld ai created characters are connected to a large language model and made to be conversational, you can have a nice chat with a virtual assistant that knows almost anything.

+---

 ## Personal Experience

 I have personally experimented with Inworld.AI and created a demo environment to showcase how the product could work in my project.
-However, I discovered that the tool only supports the English language, which is a significant limitation that undermines the purpose of my project.
-My project requires NPC behavior and unscripted dialogue in multiple languages.
-Therefore, while Inworld.AI may be useful for English-language applications, it is not suitable for my project.
+However, I discovered that the tool only supports the English, which is a significant limitation that undermines the purpose of my project.
+Since my main objective was to help students learn Dutch.
+However since it is still very cool and can be used to teach students English, I have left it in the project as an option for the teachers as a demo.
+Plus there is the possibility that they will add other language support in the future.

+---

 ## Conclusion

-Inworld.AI is an innovative tool that offers advanced NLP capabilities, character customization, dialogue tree features, and Unity integration, making it easy to create conversational NPCs.
-However, its limitation to only understanding the English language may make it unsuitable for projects that require support for other languages.
-Despite this limitation, Inworld.AI is an excellent tool for developers seeking to create engaging and immersive conversational experiences for users.
+Inworld.AI is an amazing tool that has natural language capabilities, character customization, dialogue tree features and unity integration which make it easy to create a conversational NPC.
+But since it currently only understands English it is not suitable as the main focus of my project.
+But a very viable solution for other projects.